 Di Francesco was sacked by the club in January 2014, only to be re-appointed little over a month later.
 His second stint in charge of the side bore the lessons of his ill-fated time at Lecce in the top flight and his first spell with Sassuolo.
 Ensuring Serie A survival twice was an achievement, but getting sixth place and qualifying for Europe made history.

-Di Francesco extended his Sassuolo contract in 2016 but couldn’t resist the call from Roma this summer, replacing Luciano Spalletti.
+Di Francesco extended his Sassuolo contract in 2016 but couldn’t resist the call from Roma last summer, replacing Luciano Spalletti.
 The Italian, of course, won the Scudetto in his playing days with the Giallorossi in 2001.